-Example 2: Consider a small single-story office building which consists of six individual offices where each office has a single 3-ton package air conditioning heat pump.
+Example 2: Consider a small single-story office building which consists of six individual offices where each office has a single three-ton package air conditioning heat pump.
 The six heat pumps are connected to a single water cooling tower.
 The cost of the entire heating, ventilation and air-conditioning work is \$47,000 and the office building accommodates fewer than 100 persons.
 Because the six mechanical units are connected to a common water tower this is considered to be an 18-ton system.
-It therefore could not be designed by a mechanical or air conditioning contractor.

-NOTE: It was further clarified by the Commission that the limiting criteria of 100 persons and \$50,000 apply to the building occupancy load and the cost for the total air-conditioning system of the building.
+NOTE: It was further clarified by the Florida Building Commission that the limiting criteria of 100 persons and \$125,000 apply to the building occupancy load and the cost for the total air-conditioning system of the building.

-5. Any specialized mechanical, electrical, or plumbing document for any new building or addition which includes a medical gas, oxygen, steam, vacuum, toxic air filtration, halon, or fire detection and alarm system which costs more than \$5,000.
+- 4. Any specialized mechanical, electrical, or plumbing document for any new building or addition which includes a medical gas, oxygen, steam, vacuum, toxic air filtration, halon, or fire detection and alarm system which costs more than \$5,000. - 5.
+Electrical documents.
+See Florida Statutes, Section 471.003(2)(h).
+Any electrical or plumbing or air conditioning and refrigeration system meeting the following thresholds are required to be designed by a Florida Registered Engineer.
+The system requires an electrical system with a value of over \$125,000 and requires an aggregate service capacity of over 600 amperes (240 volts) on a residential electrical system or over 800 amperes (240 volts) on a commercial or industrial electrical system.